 From our ship, pangas – dinghies – take us to the best snorkeling spots, such as across Chinese Hat Island.

-We are in the Galápagos at end of September, when the sea can be a bit rough, and it’s more overcast than other times of the year.
+We are in the Galápagos at the end of September when the sea can be a bit rough, and it’s more overcast than other times of the year.
 Other times of the year are much warmer, often warm enough to snorkel without wetsuits.

 For the umpteenth time I am about to give up because I must be turning blue from the cold, but Coen is tugging my arm again, and pointing below us.
 Partly hidden under a rock lies a five-or-six-foot-long sting ray.
 It is gigantic and for a moment my cold is gone.
 We watch and wait.
 It doesn’t move but the sight is mesmerizing nevertheless.

 Okay, I am not a snorkeler or diver, so easily impressed by every fish and sea star I spot.
 To put our experience in perspective: Coen is elated.
 He has done a fair share of diving, for example in Egypt, which is a divers’ havens because of abundance and variety of underwater life.
 Which he sums up as follows:

 “We see this under these circumstances?!”
 Coen exclaims while climbing in the panga that will take us back to La Pinta.”Imagine when there are no waves and thus less sediment, and the sun is filtering through the water.
 How extraordinary must that be?!”
 There’s a side to everything, our guide Dries explains.
 Because of the time of the year, plankton is the most abundant and so attracting large numbers of fish.
 So in terms of quantity, I guess this is a good time to be here.

 “Imagine when there are no waves and thus less sediment, and the sun is filtering through the water.
 How extraordinary must that be?!”